roytang/blog/content/notes/2017/03/838788622279061504/index.md

   url: https://twitter.com/roytang/statuses/838788622279061504/
 ---

-RT [@roytang](https://twitter.com/roytang/): Being willing to fight means being willing to live with the loss
+Being willing to fight means being willing to live with the loss